Where the Sidewalk Ends

 Where the Sidewalk Ends is a 1974 children's poetry collection written and illustrated by Shel Silverstein.
 It was published by Harper and Row Publishers.
 The book's poems address common childhood concerns and also present fanciful stories and imaginative images.
 Silverstein's work is valued by people of all ages, primarily due to his skill in subtly communicating social implications through simple language.
 Controversial because of its satiric approach to difficult subjects and its theme of challenging authority figures, the book was first banned in 1986 in many libraries and schools.

 A 30th Anniversary Edition of the book appeared in 2004, and two audio editions (1983 and 2000) are also available.

 Contents and editions

 The collection contains a series of poems, including the title poem "Where the Sidewalk Ends", as well as illustrations.
-The dedication of the book reads “For Ursula”, and the author gives thanks to Ursula Nordstrom, Barbara Borack, Kadijah Cooper, Dorothy Hagen, Beri Greenwald, Gloria Bressler, and Bill Cole.
+The dedication of the book reads “For Ursula”, and the author gives thanks to his editor Ursula Nordstrom, Barbara Borack, Kadijah Cooper, Dorothy Hagen, Beri Greenwald, Gloria Bressler, and Bill Cole.

 In 2004, a special 30th Anniversary Edition was published, which included 12 new poems.
 The following titles are found only in the 30th Anniversary Edition: